apache/druid/docs/api-reference/sql-api.md

 #### Sample request

 This sample request demonstrates the following actions:
-- This example retrieves all rows from the `wikipedia` datasource.
+- This query retrieves all rows from the `wikipedia` datasource.
-- It filters the results to include only rows where the `user` column is equal to `BlueMoon2662`.
+- This query also filters the results where the `user` value is `BlueMoon2662`.
-- The query is assigned the ID `request01` using the `sqlQueryId` context parameter.
+- The `sqlTimeZone` context parameter sets the query's time zone to `America/Los_Angeles`
-- The response includes optional properties like the `header`, `typesHeader`, and `sqlTypesHeader` properties, which all are set as `true`.
+- This response also set its `header`, `typesHeader`, and `sqlTypesHeader` properties as `true`.

 <Tabs>